 Japanese Sake Culture and the Seasons

 Did you know that there is seasonal sake?
 As the Japanese love and respect the changing seasons, breweries produce sake to suit the four seasons.
 The taste and aroma of the sake differ due to the difference in maturation.
-Breweries also come up with creative names and labels to suit the season and festivities.
+Breweries also develop creative names and labels to suit the season and festivities.
 Sake drinkers eagerly anticipate the annual rollout of these seasonal releases.

-To note, breweries do not follow the typical Gregorian calendar.
+Breweries do not follow the typical Gregorian calendar.
 Instead, they start the year on July 1st and end on June 30th the following year.
-In the summer, breweries kick off the sake brewing process by checking and cleaning their machinery and equipment.
+Breweries kick off the sake brewing process in the summer by checking and cleaning their machinery and equipment.
 Sake production then goes into full swing around September with the rice harvest.
 Once breweries finish the sake production cycle in March, they store the sake in tanks, wooden vats, or bottles to mature.

-In addition to the different styles mentioned in part 1, let’s look at the different seasonal sake.
+In addition to the styles mentioned in part 1, let’s look at the different seasonal sake.

 Another type of namazake is shiboritate (しぼりたて “just pressed”).
-While it lacks the umami richness of regular matured sake, it’s light, refreshing, and with a flowery aroma.
+While it lacks the umami richness of regular matured sake, it’s light, refreshing, and flowery.

-Nigorizake (にごり酒) is also a favored winter/spring sake.
-It’s made by straining the sake after the fermentation process through a coarse cloth to leave the yeast and rice particles.
+Nigorizake, or nigori (にごり酒), is also a favored winter/spring sake.
+It’s made by straining the sake through a coarse cloth after fermentation to leave the yeast and rice particles.
 The cloudiness resembles fluffy snow.

 Hiya oroshi is pasteurized once (typically, sake is pasteurized twice, once before bottling and before shipping).
 It’s both mellow in flavor and also fresh.
 Aki agari refers to sake that has matured until the fall, regardless of pasteurization.